MacsiDigital/laravel-api-client/README.md

 ### EndPoints

-A quick note on endpoints, we can set and endpoint as 'users' but we can also include bound models similar to a laravel route when results are returned as part of a relationship.
+A quick note on endpoints, we can set an endpoint as 'users' but we can also include bound models similar to a laravel route when results are returned as part of a relationship.

 ```php
     protected $endPoint = 'users/{user:id}/settings';